RafaelJCamara/Play.Identity/README.md

-# Play.Identity.Contracts
+# Play.Identity
-Identity contracts used by Play Economy services.
+Identity service used by Play Economy services.

 ## Create and publish package
 ```powershell